 Answer: My goals as a future manager for this company will be:

-Q #21) How has your management skills evolved as you got more exposure?
+Q #21) How have your management skills evolved as you got more exposure?

-In the early years as manager, I had micromanaged my team thinking this was an ideal way of tackling them.
-I thought that getting involved in every respect of work would ensure success.
-However, I got the feedback that the team felt suffocated with too much of my involvement.
+In the early years as a manager, I had micromanaged my team, thinking this was an ideal way of tackling them.
+I thought that getting involved in every aspect of work would ensure success.
+However, I got the feedback that the team felt suffocated by too much of my involvement.
 The team needed space to work in its pattern.

-Q #22) Suppose an employee wants to move to the next level, however, he is still not fit for this position, how will you make him understand the situation?
+Q #22) Suppose an employee wants to move to the next level, but he is still not fit for this position.
+How will you make him understand the situation?

-Answer: I would approach the employee and explain the roles and responsibilities of the new position and how his expertise is still not matching with the position.
+Answer: I would approach the employee and explain the roles and responsibilities of the new position and how his expertise still does not match the position.

-I would then create a new set of objectives for him which will showcase his expertise in the new areas.
+I would then create a new set of objectives for him that would showcase his expertise in the new areas.
 Then sync up with him and verify how he is advancing and if he is in the correct path.

 Q #23) How do you deal with an underperforming member in your team?